ansible/ansible/rst/modules.rst

 * When 'list' is supplied instead of 'state', the yum module can list various configuration attributes.
 Values include 'installed', 'updates', 'available', 'repos', or any package specifier.
+(This is more intended for use with /usr/bin/ansible or the API, not playbooks.)

 Example action from Ansible :doc:`playbooks`::